vitessio/website/content/en/docs/24.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## ddl_strategy

-You will either set `vtgate` `--ddl_strategy` command line flag value, or will override it with the `@@ddl_strategy` session variable, or use the `vtctldclient` --ddl-strategy` flag to control your schema migration strategy, and specifically, to enable and configure online DDL.
+You will either set `vtgate` `--ddl-strategy` command line flag value, or will override it with the `@@ddl_strategy` session variable, or use the `vtctldclient` --ddl-strategy` flag to control your schema migration strategy, and specifically, to enable and configure online DDL.
 Details in [DDL Strategies](../ddl-strategies).

 See also [ddl_strategy flags](../ddl-strategy-flags).